pour68/data-structure-and-algorithm/readme.md

 ### Heaps

+- every parent node, at most can have only 2 children
+- must be a complete tree, it most be filled from left to right and every level must be full, with the exception of last level not needing to be full

 #### MinHeap

+- every parent's key must be smaller than its children nodes

 step 1: create MinHeap class with heap and length properties step 2: heap and length default values are [] and 0 respectively